oracle-livelabs/spatial-graph/adb-graph/work-with-csv-files/moviestream-graph/query-and-visualize/query-and-visualize.md

 ## Task 3: Load and query the "Moviestream" and visualize the results

 >**Note:** *Execute the relevant paragraph after reading the description in each of the steps below*.
-If the compute environment is not ready as yet and the code cannot be executed then you will see a blue line moving across the bottom of the paragraph to indicate that a background task is in progress.
+If the compute environment is not ready and the code cannot be executed then you will see a blue line moving across the bottom of the paragraph to indicate that a background task is in progress.

 ![The environment is loading because it's not ready.](images/env-not-ready.png " ")